-- 1.10.
-This Safety Guide presents recommendations for the development and implementation of a severe accident management programme for meeting the requirements for accident management that are established in Sections 3 and 5 of Safety of Nuclear Power Plants: Operation and Commissioning, IAEA Safety Standards Series No. SSR-2/2 (Rev. 1) [5], in Sections 2 and Section 5 of Safety of Nuclear Power Plants: Design, IAEA Safety Standards Series No. SSR-2/1 (Rev. 1) [2], in Section 4 in Safety Assessment for Facilities and Activities, IAEA Safety Standards Series No. GSR Part 4 (Rev. 1) [9] and in Requirement 8 of GSR Part 7 [6]. - 1.11.
+1.10.
+This Safety Guide provides recommendations for the development and implementation of an accident management programme for meeting the requirements for accident management that are established in Sections 3 and 5 of Safety of Nuclear Power Plants: Commissioning and Operation, IAEA Safety Standards Series No. SSR-2/2 (Rev. 1) [6], in Sections 2 and Section 5 of Safety of Nuclear Power Plants: Design, IAEA Safety Standards Series No. SSR-2/1 (Rev. 1) [3], in Section 4 in Safety Assessment for Facilities and Activities, IAEA Safety Standards Series No. GSR Part 4 (Rev. 1) [10] and in Requirement 8 of GSR Part 7 [7], to the extent that these requirements address an imminent or on-going severe accident.
+The recommendations presented are aimed at preventing and/or mitigating the consequences of accidents with or without damage to the nuclear fuel, whether they are accidents within the design basis or beyond, including also those originated by external events.

+1.11.
 This Safety Guide is intended primarily for use by operating organizations of nuclear power plants and their support organizations.
-It may also be used by national regulatory bodies and technical support organizations as a reference for developing their relevant safety requirements and for conducting reviews and safety assessments.
+It may also be used by national regulatory bodies and technical support organizations as a reference for developing their relevant safety requirements and for conducting review and assessment.